Uncommon/Xit/README.md

 If you're looking for a starter task, several issues have been marked "small".
 These should provide a relatively easy intro to the code base.

+For larger tasks, there are two options:

-Plenty of ideas and plans have been written down in the [Issues] section.
-Please feel free to comment and contribute.
+* Plenty of other ideas and plans have been written down in the [Issues] section.
+Feel free to comment and contribute there.
+* Just run the app and see what bugs you!

   [Issues]: https://github.com/Uncommon/Xit/issues